Rubus xanthocarpus

 Rubus xanthocarpus is a species of flowering plant in the raspberry genus Rubus, family Rosaceae.
 It is native to central and southern China, and has naturalized in Poland and the former Czechoslovakia.
 It is available from commercial suppliers.
 The orange-yellow fruit are edible, taste similar to raspberries, and can be eaten raw or made into preserves or wine.

+Etymology

+The specific epithet xanthocarpus means "having yellow fruit".